ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    A is adjusted to S bits by zero extending if necessary, and then
 >    treating the least significant S bits as an unsigned value A'.
 >
->    It pushes a location description L with one memory location
+>    It pushes a memory location within the address space AS whose
->    description SL on the stack.
-SL specifies the memory location
->    storage.
+>    offset is A.
 >
 >    If AS is an address space that is specific to context elements,
->    then LS corresponds to the location storage associated with the
+>    then L corresponds to the location storage associated with the
->    current context.
+>    current context when the location is created, not the context
+>    when that location is used.
 >
->    *For example, if AS is for per thread storage then LS is the
+>    *For example, if AS is for per thread storage then L is the
 >    location storage for the current thread.
 Therefore, if L is
 >    accessed by an operation, the location storage selected when the
->    location description was created is accessed, and not the
+>    location was created is accessed, and not the location storage
->    location storage associated with the current context of the
+>    associated with the current context of the access operation.*

->    access operation.*
+**For discussion** how could you change the context of a location while executing an expression.
 >
 >    The DWARF expression is ill-formed if AS is not one of the values
 >    defined by the target architecture specific `DW_ASPACE_*` values.

+**For discussion** the relationship between `DW_OP_addr` and `DW_OP_mem` (Baris)

 After the definition of `DW_OP_bregx` add:

 >    7. `DW_OP_aspace_bregx` ([ULEB128] R, [LEB128] B)
->        <[integral] AS> → <[location] A >
+>        <[integral] AS> → <[memory location] A >
 >
 >    `DW_OP_aspace_bregx` has two operands.
 The first is an unsigned
 >    LEB128 integer that represents a register number R. The second is